Sheep 101 logo

 Commodity marketing

 Commodity marketing favors large commercial and low-cost producers and those in close proximity to terminal markets.
 A terminal market is one in which lambs are bought for immediate slaughter.
-At many other sale barns, lambs are bought for resale at terminal markets.
+At many other sale barns, lambs are usually bought for resale at terminal markets.

 Public livestock auctions

-Public livestock auctions perform several important functions in the lamb industry.
+Public livestock auctions perform vital functions in the lamb industry.
 They are a place of price discovery.
 Price discovery is the process of determining price in the marketplace by the interactions of buyers and sellers.
 It is where supply meets demand.
 Very often the prices received at auction barns are used to negotiate private treaty sales of lambs.
-Sale uction barns give small producers more clout in the market place, as larger groups of lambs are almost always more appealing to buyers.
+Sale barns give small producers more clout in the market place, as larger groups of lambs are almost always more appealing to buyers.

 Dealers, brokers, and order buyers